nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

     When exporting a drawing (Open>Export) or a slideshow (Open>Slideshow> Export GIF), the name of the file is displayed and also placed in the copy/ paste clipboard.
+Trash can support in Haiku
+    The Haiku port of Tux Paint now also places erased drawings (Open>Erase) into the desktop trash can, rather than deleting the files completely.

 Voir CHANGES.txt pour la liste complète des changements.